State legislature (United States): Transmission to second house

+Conference committees

-A conference committee is often empaneled to discuss the points of difference between the two houses' versions of the same bill, and tries to reach an agreement between them so that the identical bill can be passed by both houses.
-If an agreement is reached and if both houses adopt the conference committee's report, the bill is passed.
+A conference committee is often empaneled to discuss the points of difference between the two houses' versions of the same bill, and tries to reach an agreement between them, so that the identical bill can be passed by both houses.
+If an agreement is reached and both houses adopt the conference committee's report, the bill is passed.
 If either house refuses to adopt the report of the conference committee, a motion may be made for further conference.
 If a conference committee is unable to reach an agreement, it may be discharged, and a new conference committee may be appointed.
 Some highly controversial bills may be referred to several different conference committees.
 If an agreement is never reached in conference prior to the end of the legislative session, the bill is lost.

 When a bill has passed both houses in identical form, it is then ready for transmittal to the governor.

 Governor's Approval or Veto

 The governor may sign bills presented by the legislature, which completes its enactment into law.
-From this point, the bill becomes an act, and remains the law of the state unless repealed by legislative action or overturned by a court decision.
+From this point, the bill becomes an act, and remains the law of the state, unless repealed by legislative action, or overturned by court decision.
 Governors who do not approve of the bill may veto it.
-In the event of a veto, the governor returns the bill to the house in which it originated with a message of objections and amendments (if applicable) which might remove those objections.
+In the event of a veto, the governor returns the bill to the house in which it originated, with a message of objections and amendments (if applicable) which might remove those objections.
 The bill is then reconsidered, and if a simple majority of the members of both houses agrees to the proposed executive amendments, it is returned to the governor for signature.

 On the other hand, a qualified majority (two-thirds) of the members of each house can choose to approve a vetoed bill precisely as the legislature originally passed it, in which case it becomes a law over the governor's veto.
 If the governor fails to return a bill to the legislative house in which it originated within a specified number of days after it was presented, it becomes a law without their signature.

-The bills that reach the governor less than a specified number of days before the end of the session may be approved within ten days after adjournment.
-The bills not approved within that time do not become law.
-This is known as a "pocket veto".
+Bills that reach the governor less than a specified number of days before the end of the session may be approved within ten days after adjournment.
+Bills not approved within that time do not become law, known as a "pocket veto".
 This is the most conclusive form of veto, for the legislature (having adjourned) has no chance to reconsider the vetoed measure.